ergoplatform/ergodocs/docs/eco/rosen/bitcoin-watcher.md

 # Bitcoin Rosen Bridge Watcher Setup

 /// details | IMPORTANT
-     {type: warning, open: open}
+     {type: warning, open: true}

-IMPORTANT: Update all of your Watcher services before 18 JUN, 12 AM UTC by using the following from the Watcher directory:
+**IMPORTANT**: Update all of your Watcher services before 18 JUN, 12 AM UTC by using the following from the Watcher directory:

 docker compose down
 docker compose pull